Skip to main content

 Frequently Asked Questions

-Lunar Ascendant is a strategy game.
+Lunar Ascendant is a economy management game with economy theme.

 Lunar Ascendant is available on PC and Windows.